anujs2099/rhce-sample-exams_2nd-edition/lab2.md

    - using the variable file users.yaml located within the directory vars/
    - roger is defined within this variable file users.yaml
    - make sure the user uses the shell /bin/bash
+-  Create a playbook that creates a user where the username is asked during the playbook execution

 **Task 3**